Phase 2

 Setting a strong deforestation, conversion, and associated human rights policy includes making comprehensive and clear commitments, specifying requirements for your clients/holdings, and setting a clear threshold to determine when engagement is needed.

-This policy should prioritise the six highest forest-risk soft commodities – soy, beef, leather, palm, timber, and pulp and paper.
+This policy should prioritise the nine highest forest-risk soft commodities – soy, beef, leather, palm, timber, and pulp and paper.
 Your organisation can also extend the policy to other high-risk industries and sectors as well.

 By setting a strong deforestation, conversion, and associated human rights policy, you are: